bact/sentimentdemo/README.md

 Updates:

-- July 2026: Version 0.3.0 - [SBOM fragments](./fragments/) that were generated
+- July 2026: Version 0.3.1 - [SBOM fragments](./fragments/) that were generated
-  during the runs of preprocess.py and train.py are merged into the main SBOM -- shipped with the Python wheel.
-This gives more data provenance.
+  during the runs of evaluate/predict/preprocess/train.py are merged into the main SBOM -- shipped with the Python wheel.
+  This gives more data/model provenance.
 - March 2026: Adopted as a development reference for the **[Pitloom]** SBOM generator.
 - May 2025: Added to the **[SPDX Usage Examples][spdx-examples]** repository